scottballenger/wordtl/README.md

 ### Usage:
 ```
 Usage of ./wordtl:
-  -a	Try to guess the wordle by iterating through guesses.
+  -a  Try to guess the word by iterating through guesses.
-  -d	Print statistics of letter distribution for each letter position.
+  -d int
+      Wordle Day: The # of the Wordle solution to use. (default Today`s wordle date)
   -f string
       OPTIONAL Word File: Name/Path of ASCII text file containing one word per line.
 Will use the wordle list from https://www.nytimes.com/games/wordle/index.html if this flag is not specified.
+  -g string
+      Guess: This is your guess.
-  -l string
+  -l int
-    	Wildcard Letters: Letters that must appear in any position where there is a wildecard placeholder '-'.
-Example value of 'r' means that there must be at least 1 'r' in any place where there is a '-' in the -p flag.
+      Word Length: Number of letters to match. wordle is 5 letters. (default 5)
   -m int
       Max Words to Print. (default 100)
   -p string
       Pattern to Match: Known letters will be in the position that they appear.
-Wildecard placeholders '-' 1) must include all letters specified by the -l flag and 2) can be any other letter that is not excluded by the -x flag.
+Wildecard placeholders '-' 1) must include all letters specified by the -w flag and 2) can be any other letter that is not excluded by the -x flag.
 Example value of 't----' would lookup words with a 't' in the beginning of a 5 letter word.
-  -s int
-    	Word Size: Number of letters to match. wordle is 5 letters. (default 5)
+  -s	Print statistics of letter distribution for each letter position.
-  -w int
+  -w string
-    	Number of days before today, when auto-guessing. (default 265)
+      Wildcard Letters: Letters that must appear in any position where there is a wildecard placeholder '-'.
+Example value of 'r' means that there must be at least 1 'r' in any place where there is a '-' in the -p flag.
   -x string
       Excluded Letters: Letters that cannot appear in the word.
 Example value of 'ies' means that 'i', 'e', or 's' cannot appear anywhere in the word.
   -(1-9) string
       Letters that don't belong in this position (each position, 1 through 9, has their own flag): Letters that appear in the word, but not in postion #(1-9) Example value of '-4 ies' means that 'i', 'e', or 's' cannot appear in position #4.
 ```
 ## Example
 ### Example Input